bcgov/data-publication/pages/dps_data_distribution_providers_w_.md

 -----------------------

 ## CONFIGURABLE PRODUCTS
-Datasets configured for distribution: < 2 GB zipped

 ## REQUIREMENTS
 All datasets in the BCGW that are configured for distrubtion require

+1. A published dataset in the BC Geographic Warehouse.
-1. A metadata record.
+2. A metadata record.
-1. Have a profile defined as one the Security options below.
+3. A profile defined as one the Security options below.
     - Named Users is the only profile that requires additional configuration.

 ## LIMITATIONS